NCAA Season 82 basketball tournaments: Finals

 It was a nip and tuck affair in the first half of Game 1 with the Dolphins managing a slight margin at the end of the second quarter.
 San Beda however bounced back and outscored the Dolphins 20-5 in the penultimate quarter to pull away and draw first blood.

 San Beda started tentatively Game 2 with poor shooting.
 Reigning MVP and focal point of the Red Lion defense, Sam Ekwe was also hobbled with a knee injury.
 The Dolphins took advantage of this situation and efficiently worked their offense to run the Red Lions to the ground in the first half.
 It was virtually over by the start of the 2nd half as the Lions continue to fire blanks and the Dolphins proceeded to spoil San Beda's bid to end 28 years of frustration.

 San Beda ended 28 years of frustration with a win over former champions PCU.
 Down by 15 points at the start of the fourth quarter, the Dolphins made a furious comeback, cutting the lead to one point with 24.8 seconds remaining due to the exploits of Jayson Castro.
 After another San Beda turnover, the Dolphins had an opportunity to win the championship with Castro dribbled out the time before passing to Beau Belga; Belga's shot bounced off the rim as Yousif Aljamal rebounded the ball, leading to San Beda's championship.
-It was the 12th seniors championship for the Red Lions.
+It was the 12th men's championship for the Red Lions.
 Forward Yousif Aljamal was named Finals MVP, after showing the same offensive consistency that was sorely lacking during their game 2 blowout loss.